precice/fluent-adapter/README.md

 # preCICE-adapter for the CFD code ANSYS Fluent
-*Developed by Bernhard Gatzhammer and valid for FLUENT 19.5 and preCICE v1.6 on Ubuntu 18.04*
+*Developed by Bernhard Gatzhammer and valid for FLUENT 19.5 and preCICE v2.2 on Ubuntu 20.04* *Updates and maintenance done by Ishaan Desai*

 ## 1. How to build the Fluent-preCICE adapter:
   * Adapt `lnamd64/2d_host/user.udf` line 1 "CSOURCES=...": There are several main udf files
   * The variable SOURCES needs one main udf file and the correspoding .c files:
     + fsi_udf.c: This is the main ANSYS readable file used by Fluent to call functions during each iteration for FSI simulations.
 This ANSYS UDF file needs fsi.c and fsi.h for execution
   * Adapt `lnamd64/2d_host/user.udf` line 3 `FLUENT_INC = ...` to the fluent installation